Billionaire Foster Friess defeated in Wyoming gubernatorial race despite last-minute Trump endorsement; Sen. Barrasso trounces wealthy challenger

 Wyoming Secretary of State Mark Gordon won a fiercely contested GOP primary to replace term-limited Republican Gov. Matt Mead on Tuesday, prevailing over a billionaire businessman who won the last-minute endorsement of President Trump.

-Foster Friess, the GOP megadonor who Trump tweeted would be "Strong on Crime, Borders & 2nd Amendment," is a major donor to Christian causes, which analysts said might help him secure Wyoming's religious votes.
-But it wasn't enough on Tuesday, as vote tallies showed him trailing Gordon by more than six percentage points with virtually all precincts reporting.
+Foster Friess, the GOP megadonor who Trump tweeted would be "Strong on Crime, Borders & 2nd Amendment," is a major donor to Christian causes, which analysts had predicted might help him secure Wyoming's religious votes.

 Trump, who has aggressively campaigned nationally for various state candidates ahead of November's midterm elections, won the state by more than 40 points in the 2016 presidential race.
 His endorsement has carried significant weight in several primary races this year, helping to oust Rep. Mark Sanford in South Carolina in a stunning upset and keeping Rep. Martha Roby's candidacy alive in Alabama.